 The BSA goal is to train youth in responsible citizenship, character development, and self-reliance through participation in a wide range of outdoor activities, educational programs, and, at older age levels, career-oriented programs in partnership with community organizations.
 For younger members, the Scout method is part of the program to teach typical Scouting values such as trustworthiness, good citizenship, and outdoors skills, through a variety of activities such as camping, aquatics, and hiking.

-Scouting is an important ministry, and if you're interested in becoming a scout or interested in becoming a Scout Leader and helping shape the lives of young men in a positive way, contact Chris Gibbs at firstname.lastname@example.org or at 601-398-7455.
+Scouting is an important ministry, and if you're interested in becoming a scout or interested in becoming a Scout Leader and helping shape the lives of young people in a positive way, contact Chris Gibbs at firstname.lastname@example.org or at 601-398-7455.
 We are blessed at PHUMC to be associated with this outstanding organization and to have the opportunity to support its activities.

 To keep up with the Scouting Program of Parkway Hills, visit their Facebook page.